 - Work outdoors instead of in an office.

-You can't fully escape stress when on the job.
-HVAC technicians service complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-The proper experience and tools can help address any concerns.
-Additionally, paid training and a steady supply of work help HVAC professionals avoid some of the most common reasons for work-related stress.
+Any job can be stressful.
+HVAC technicians handle complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Sufficient experience and tools can help mitigate some of these concerns.
+Additionally, paid training and a stable workload help people in the HVAC industry reduce some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Reaching difficult-to-access equipment can be strenuous.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Carrying heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Accessing and servicing large equipment can be strenuous.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While a recession can affect any industry, HVAC is consistently avoiding the worst of economic downturns due to the widespread use of heating and cooling equipment.
-Repairs and installation are always necessary, which means professionals in HVAC can often find work across the country.
+While a recession can affect any industry, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
+Repairs and installation are always necessary, which means professionals in HVAC can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, reliable expertise will become even more important.
-Newer models of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
-Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.
+As climate control technology continues to evolve, technicians and installers will become even more important.
+New forms of heating and cooling systems consume less energy or obtain it from renewable sources including solar and wind.
+Sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to technical training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
+Other, more specific (and higher paying) HVAC careers require additional education or certifications.

-Earn certifications by signing up for classes at a community college or trade school.
-The time it takes to become an HVAC technician relies on the program, which is typically six months to two years.
-An HVAC company will sometimes also require NATE certification.
-Standing for North American Technician Excellence, this key accreditation expands your technical knowledge to help you better serve customers.
+You can become certified by signing up for classes at a community college or trade school.
+The time it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
+Your employer might also require NATE certification.
+This refers to North American Technician Excellence, this influential accreditation further develops your technical knowledge to ensure the highest quality services.

-Even though basic concepts of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While some math is involved, the majority of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, most of the HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.

-According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 every year.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 annually.
+In comparison, the average student debt for a bachelor’s degree is $25,921.

 A Daily Schedule as an HVAC Technician

-The daily schedule may vary on the work site as well as your specific skill set.
-If you work in repairs, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you may have more of a set schedule for regular business hours.
+The daily schedule may vary depending on where you work.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you are more likely to have a set schedule for regular business hours.

 As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Complex jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.
+Certain jobs may require more time than others, so the number of calls you can go on may vary.

-Since the HVAC industry is growing quickly, your salary should reflect that.
+Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
+Top earners make between $56,600 and $68,000.
 Having said that, total compensation can depend on where you live and its cost of living.
-Some HVAC techs working in management in a high-paying state may make as much as six figures.
+HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary